-A great tip for intraday trading is to trade with the prevalent intraday trend.
-It allows low-risk entries and potential for greater profit if the trend continues.
-Such trends provide useful entry and stop-loss strategies.
+An excellent tip for intraday trading is to trade with the prevalent intraday trend.
+It allows low-risk entries and a potential for higher profit if the trend continues.
+Such patterns provide useful entry and stop-loss strategies.
 An intraday trading strategy must have entry and exit signals, i.e. when to get into a particular position and when to withdraw.
-Once the system generates an entry signal and the position is taken, the exit position has to be decided.
-You can exit if either of the two conditions is met—you have achieved your desired profit or maximum loss is reached.
+Once the system generates an entry signal, and the position is taken, the exit position has to be decided.
+You can exit if either of the two conditions is met—you have achieved your desired profit, or maximum loss is reached.
 Once the desired profit is achieved, it is advisable to exit the trade.
 You must set profit and stop-loss targets before the trade and must not let impulsive behaviour get the better of you.

-The main aim of intraday trading should be to create the best stock picking strategy which preserves capital and, at the same time, controls risk.
+The main aim of intraday trading should be to create the best stock-picking strategy, that preserves capital and, at the same time, controls risk.
 Start by trading a single stock and learn the characteristics, trends and risks associated with the stock.
 Once you’ve understood the behaviour of stocks, you will have a better understanding of the best-performing stocks.

 Choose highly liquid stocks, i.e. stocks with a high average daily volume.
-These stocks can be bought and sold in sufficient volumes without causing much impact on prices.
-Also, trade in stocks that have good correlation with major indices and sectors.
+These stocks can be bought and sold in sufficient volumes without causing much impact on prices—additionally, trade in stocks that have a reasonable correlation with major indices and sectors.
 Avoid unpredictable stocks, which tend to trade in a volatile manner.